phdonner/phdonner/README.md

 <!-- Assemble HTML fragments to a full document                     -->
 <!-- Define style with CSS and PowerShell VT100 tunings             -->

-Starting with version 7.2, PowerShell includes useful functionality which facilitates integration between Mardown, PowerShell and VisualStudio Code.
-If you have a sample document called page.md in the current location of your terminal, you should be able to execute the following commands:

-    # Render Markdown content in Visual Studio Code (or any VT100 compatible console):
-    Show-Markdown -Path .\page.md

-    # Render Markdown content to be displayed with the current browser:
-    Show-Markdown -Path .\page.md -UseBrowser

-Even more useful is the conversion command `ConvertFrom-Markdown` which translates a Markdown page into HTML usable at your WWW site.
-Here you are:

-    # Translate Markdown to HTML which is directly usable as a WWW page in a HTTP service
-    ConvertFrom-Markdown -Path ./page.md | Select-Object -ExpandProperty Html | Set-Content -Path ./page.htm

 ### 🔗 Links to PowerShell documentation

 [PowerShell Documentation](https://learn.microsoft.com/en-us/powershell/)